 - Cloverfield-Kingston House

 - Delphia House Corporation

 For an explanation of the inter-relationships, ownership interests, etc., click here for a listing of related companies.

-Between all the companies mentioned above, we have developed or co-developed over 500 homes and/or apartments throughout York County.
+Through all the companies mentioned above, we have developed or co-developed over 500 homes and/or apartments throughout York County.
 Coincidentally, we proudly provide housing to approximately 500 individuals on an annual basis.

 Frequently Asked Questions

 How can I learn about buying one of the homes you are selling?

 Are you accepting applications to rent your apartments?